 This morning at 10:05 hours our dive team was requested into District 2 for a vehicle submerged in the water , unknown if occupied.
 Car 56 , Car 562 , Rescue 56 , and Special Ops 56 towing Marine 2 and Marine 3 responded.
 Once on scene the team gathered information and entered the water.
 Shortly after the first diver descended , the vehicle was located.
 After confirming there were no occupants and searching the immediate area , the divers came to shore and waited for the tow company.
 Once the wrecker arrived divers entered the water to assist in rigging the vehicle for removal.
 After the vehicle was removed the team was released after operating for 3 and 1/2 hours.

 This morning at 08:28 hours District 1 companies were dispatched to the intersection of Easton Ave and JFK Blvd for the overturned tractor trailer.
 Car 562 arrived and confirmed the overturn with no entrapment and an active fuel leak.
 On their arrival the crew from Rescue 56 applied speedy dry until Hazmat 26 arrived and took over spill control.
 Car 562 and Hazmat 26 then stood by until the vehicle was uprighted.
 All units were clear in approximately 2 hours.

-This evening at 22:05, our RIT was requested into Franklin District 3 for a commercial structure fire.
-Rescue 56 with a 7 man crew and Car 562 responded.
-The crew stood by without incident for approximately 1 hour and 45 minutes before being released.
+This evening at 21:43 hours our RIT was requested into District 3 for a commercial structure fire.
+Rescue 56 responded with a crew of 6 along with Car 562.
+Once on scene the crew set up on the A side of the structure and conducted 360’s to identify potential hazards to crews working on the fire ground.
+The crew stood by without incident for approximately 40 minutes before being cleared.